TwoLeggedCat/pages/flags.md

 Thanks to <a class="externalLink" href="https://product.hubspot.com/blog/g1gc-fundamentals-lessons-from-taming-garbage-collection" target="_blank" rel="noopener noreferrer">https://product.hubspot.com/blog/g1gc-fundamentals-lessons-from-taming-garbage-collection</a>&nbsp;for helping reinforce my understanding of the flags and introduce improvements!

 ## Changelog
-- 5/2/2020: Added +PerfDisableSharedMem, Adjusted MixedGCTarget to 4</li>
+- 5/2/2020: Added +PerfDisableSharedMem, Adjusted MixedGCTarget to 4
-- 4/25/2020: Removed OmitStackTraces since it could cause performance issues with some plugins (but not everyone)</li>
+- 4/25/2020: Removed OmitStackTraces since it could cause performance issues with some plugins (but not everyone)
 - **4/5/2020**: Massive refactor of the flag suggestions.
 Takes a new approach at optimizing pause times.
 Flags may still be changing.
-These changes are mandatory for MC 1.15</li>
+These changes are mandatory for MC 1.15
 - **10/4/2018**: Removed AggressiveOpts and&nbsp;InitiatingHeapOccupancyPercent.
 Aggressive is removed in Java 11, and IHOP may hurt performance in Java 11.
-You should remove them for Java 8 too.</li>
+You should remove them for Java 8 too.
-- **8/18/2018**: Adjusted MixedGCLiveThreshold to 35 (from 50) to ensure mixed GC’s start earlier.<br>
+- **8/18/2018**: Adjusted MixedGCLiveThreshold to 35 (from 50) to ensure mixed GC’s start earlier.

 Added notes about recommended use of 10GB of memory.
 Added more flag documentation
 - **5/24/2018**: Added -XX:+ParallelRefProcEnabled
 - **6/3/2021**: Converted to Markdowwn by TwoLeggedCat, but I don't think I messed anything up :)

-I am now living my dream of running my own gaming company, as I have now founded Starlis LLC and operate the Empire Minecraft service, the place where I met my lovely wife Mia!</p>
+I am now living my dream of running my own gaming company, as I have now founded Starlis LLC and operate the Empire Minecraft service, the place where I met my lovely wife Mia!